Vera-Atiogbe/Instagram-Analytics-with-Power-BI/README.md

 - DAX Formulas

 ### Key Findings

-- Data Scientists earn the highest average salary at $94k
-- Python is the most popular programming language
-- Average age of data professionals is 29.87 years
-- Work/life balance satisfaction scored 5.74 out of 10
-- Salary satisfaction scored just 4.27 out of 10
-- 42.7% found it difficult to break into data
+-630 survey takers across US, India, UK, Canada and other countries -Data Scientists earn the highest average annual salary at $94k -Python is the most popular programming language by far -Data Analysts earn an average of $55k per year -Average age of the survey takers is 29.87 years -Work/life balance satisfaction is 5.74 out of 10 -Salary satisfaction is low at just 4.27 out of 10 -Females earn an average salary of $55,191 per year -Males earn an average salary of $53,457 per year (females earn slightly more than males) -42.7% found it neither easy nor difficult to break into data -24.8% found it difficult to break into data

 ---